Malaria: Effects of extreme weather events

-Extreme weather events, such as heavy rainfall, flooding, and droughts, are increasing in frequency and intensity due to climate change, creating favorable conditions for malaria outbreaks.
+Extreme weather events, such as heavy rainfall, flooding and droughts, are increasing in frequency and intensity due to climate change, creating favorable conditions for malaria outbreaks.
 Flooding provides ideal breeding grounds for mosquitoes by forming stagnant water pools, while droughts can also exacerbate malaria by forcing human populations to store water in open containers, which serve as mosquito habitats.
 This effect has been observed in parts of sub-Saharan Africa and South Asia, where prolonged drought periods were followed by spikes in malaria cases.
 A review of malaria outbreaks linked to climate variability found that El Niño events, which increase rainfall and temperatures in malaria-endemic regions, have been associated with significant surges in cases.

 Resistance and adaptation of vectors

 Higher temperatures accelerate the development of Plasmodium parasites within mosquitoes, potentially leading to increased transmission efficiency.
 Additionally, rising temperatures and changing environmental conditions have been linked to the spread of insecticide resistance in mosquito populations, complicating malaria control efforts.
-A global survey found that Anopheles mosquitoes in Africa, Asia, and South America have developed increased resistance to commonly used insecticides such as pyrethroids.
+A global survey found that Anopheles mosquitoes in Africa, Asia and South America have developed increased resistance to commonly used insecticides such as pyrethroids.

-Urbanization and malaria trends

-Urbanization has a great effect on malaria.
-There are better healthcare and infrastructure in the cities which then reduce malaria.
-Whereas poorer areas with bad sanitation allow mosquitoes to thrive which then increase malaria.
-Some African cities have more malaria cases compared to suburban areas.
-In Bangkok, it has been shown that malaria has dropped due to better control.